InnerSourceCommons/InnerSourceLearningPath/sprint-implementation/outline.md

     - Managing dependencies

 ### Sprint Planning
-- Contributor's point of contact
+- TC - establish Contributor's point of contact
     - Their responsibilities
     - Communicating with Contributor
+- Contributor - show up and be prepared to confirm your capacity and availability to ensure you receive optimal support

 ### During the Sprint
-- Ensure that Contributor's supporter is able to prioritize the support work over team backlog
+- TC - ensure that Contributor's supporter is able to prioritize the support work over team backlog
 - Helpful tips for PR reviews
-    - Remove whitespace discussions from your code reviews - use linters
-    - Implement pre-commit hooks to ensure your tests run before PR is submitted
     - If you have to explain anything more than once - move that information into your docs
     - Apply the same diligence in reviewing your team's code as you do with external Contributors
+- Contributor - help close gaps in the docs to pave the road for future contributors
+    - Document what you have learned from PR reviews, if it was not available or unclear prior to the reviews
+    - Submit a separate PR for documentation fix, so your change does not have additional dependencies

 ### After the Sprint
-- Remember to demo Contributor's work and thank them for their contribution
+- TC - remember to demo Contributor's work and recognize their contribution
+    - Praise them verbally and in writing, include their peers and their manager
+    - Give credit for their enhancements when reporting to your own leadership
+- Contributor - remember to thank your support and offer respectful feedback for future interactions
 - Re-establish expectations for post-Production support (link to 30-day warranty pattern)
 - What to do if contribution has not been completed